-COMPLEX PROPERTY DIVISION IN DIVORCE
+COMPLEX PROPERTY DIVISION IN CALIFORNIA DIVORCE: SAN DIEGO FAMILY LAW ATTORNEYS

 In high net worth divorces in San Diego County, matters involving the ownership of a business, and situations where one party may have a substantial separate property estate, there are frequently complex property division issues.